Tierraoscura/Operation-saving-corgi-con/README.md

 # Operation-saving-corgi-con
-The code of how its made and what I use
+The code of the program how it was made and what I use